Resources

 A 24-hour, toll free confidential suicide hotline for LGBTQ+ youth.

-Sexual Abuse/Healthy Relationships
+Sexual Abuse / Healthy Relationships

 Darkness to Light (D2L)

-Darkness to Light provides crisis intervention and referral services to children or people affected
+Darkness to Light provides crisis intervention and referral services to children or people affected by sexual abuse of children.

-Stop it Now
+Stop It Now

 Provides information to victims and parents/ relatives/friends of child sexual abuse.
 The site also has resources for offender treatment as well as information on recognizing the signs of child sexual abuse.